Dr. Frank Henrich Provides Sleep Apnea Treatment for All Ages

 The most common way to treat Sleep Apnea is with a CPAP (Continuous Positive Airway Pressure) machine.
 This machine supplies a constant and steady flow of air through a hose, mask, or nose piece.
 Some people who are diagnosed with OSA may not be properly using the CPAP machine, or are intolerant.
 This is because the machine can be uncomfortable.
-There is another option.
-For mild to moderate cases, a custom made oral appliance may be used to treat Sleep Apnea.
+There is another option!
+For mild to moderate cases, our dentist in Tulsa can create a custom oral appliance to treat Sleep Apnea.
 In some cases, in severe Sleep Apnea, a CPAP and oral appliance may be used in conjunction.

 Signs & Symptoms of Sleep Apnea

 - Dry mouth and/or sore throat in the morning